 15 Mar The 5 Biggest Event Planning Mistakes

-Mistakes happen.
+Event planning mistakes happen.
 Sometimes everything that can go wrong, does go wrong.
 Some mistakes can be avoided, and after 30 years in the event planning industry, we’ve developed a solution to just about every conceivable event problem.
 These common mistakes are easy to avoid are potential dangers to your event and your profits if you fail to plan for these.